See our Information Sheet called: “Appeal Process – How to complete a SEND 35a”

 Your right of appeal

-The letter from your LA turning down a request for an EHC needs assessment must arrive within six weeks of that request and must tell you about:
+The letter from your LA turning down a request for an EHC needs assessment (EHCNA) must arrive within six weeks of that request being made (day 1 is when you the LA received your request for an needs assessment) and must tell you about:

 (a) your right to appeal that decision;